Makenfile86/Ray-Tracer/README.md

 Here is more details about the variables:

-background (You can only use this with the SCENE only and it draws a background to your scene, its not working completely yet).
+background (You can only use this with the SCENE and it draws a background to your scene, its not working completely yet so its recommended to leave at 0).

-lambert (how much lambert you want in your scene, 3-4 is recommende).
+lambert (how much lambert you want in your scene, 3-4 is recommended).

-light (You can change the all of the light sources light scale).
+light (You can change all of the light sources "power").

 shadows (0 no shadows, otherwise shadows).

-reflection_iteration (1 is no reflections, 2 is reflections, after that your reflections will have reflections and not really recommended).
+reflection_iteration (1 is no reflections, 2 is realistic reflections, more than 2 your reflections will have reflections and not really recommended).

 color_intesity (How intense you want your colors to be ?, 2-5 is recommended).